jrgenerative/fixed-wing-sim/README.md

 # Simulation of a Fixed-Wing Unmanned Aerial Glider

 An example of a non-linear flight simulation for a unmanned aerial glider with a wingspan of 1.5m.
-The simulation is implemented with Matlab Simulink and uses FlightGear for visualization purposes [[1]](#flightgear).
+The simulation is implemented with Matlab Simulink and uses [FlightGear](http://www.flightgear.org) for visualization purposes.

 In addition to existing Simulink examples from the Mathworks documentation, this implementation shows how to:

-1. Compute required aerodynamic coefficient tables using Tornado, an implementation of the [vortex lattice method](https://en.wikipedia.org/wiki/Vortex_lattice_method) [[2]](#tornado).
+1. Compute required aerodynamic coefficient tables using [Tornado](http://tornado.redhammer.se/), an implementation of the [vortex lattice method](https://en.wikipedia.org/wiki/Vortex_lattice_method), see also [[1]](#tornado).
-2. Find the trimmed gliding state and deduce longitudinal and lateral linear time invariant systems ([LTI](https://en.wikipedia.org/wiki/Linear_time-invariant_theory)) for the trimmed state according to text book definitions such as the one given in [[3]](#caughey).
+2. Find the trimmed gliding state and deduce longitudinal and lateral linear time invariant systems ([LTI](https://en.wikipedia.org/wiki/Linear_time-invariant_theory)) for the trimmed state according to text book definitions such as the one described in [[2]](#caughey).

 Simulation | Real Flight
 ----------| ------------